duyongqi/fmri-data_based-major-depressive-disorder-ML-DL-classification-/README.md

 [^1]: Castellazzi, Gloria, et al. "A machine learning approach for the differential diagnosis of Alzheimer and Vascular Dementia Fed by MRI selected features."
 Frontiers in neuroinformatics 14 (2020): 25.

-### IF THIS IS USEFUL FOR YOU, STAR FOR ME PLS!
-THKS!! :satisfied: